-

 The band might be onto something by thinking that the music industry is reverting back to the 1950’s, putting more focus on singles than full albums.
 They are currently attempting to get their music on television and in movies, as well as looking for proper managements and label support.

-These Links are the other sites that carried this Article
+These are the other sites that carried this Article

 Get Exposed Music Press